bkmi/tmnre/README.md

 Training `mnre`, `nre`, and `snre` are all implemented within a jupyter notebook, along with diagnostic plots, in `eggbox/gen-eggbox.ipynb`.
 If the `SAVE` flag is turned on, the notebook trains and generates data pickles which contain c2st results, reference posterior samples, and estimated posterior samples.
 The data pickles we reported are already included in this repo.
 Finally, `msnre` is trained in another notebook `eggbox/smnre-eggbox-few.ipynb` where it produces posterior samples in another pickle, also included.
 Finally, the reported plots are created in the `eggbox/plot-eggbox.ipynb` notebook.

+### Other SBI Methods

+The other sbi methods were trained using the script `eggbox/sbi-eggbox.py`.
+The corresponding plots were generated using `eggbox/metrics/sbi-plot-eggbox.ipynb`.

+### Rotated Eggbox

+The details of the rotated eggbox are all within a folder called `eggbox/rotated`.

 ## Physics example